-- Mean of patients with vomiting, nausea, and total Functional Living Index--Emesis (FLIE) scores [ Designated as safety issue: No ]
+- Mean and standard deviation of vomiting, nausea, and total FLIE scores [ Time Frame: Baseline ]

-- Percentages of patients with no impact on daily living (NIDL) based on FLIE [ Designated as safety issue: No ]
+- Percentages of patients with NIDL based on FLIE [ Time Frame: Up to day 6 ]

 |Study Start Date:||June 2011|

 I. To evaluate possible endpoints for the chemotherapy-induced nausea and vomiting, including:

-- To evaluate mean vomiting, nausea, and total FLIE scores and changes from baseline in FLIE scores.
+- Mean vomiting, nausea and total FLIE scores and changes from baseline in FLIE scores

-- To describe the timing of nausea and vomiting that may guide modifications to the standard regimen.
+- Percentages of patients with no impact on daily living (NIDL), i.e. > 108/126 total FLIE score II.
+To describe the timing of nausea and vomiting that may guide modifications to the standard regimen.

 OUTLINE: This is a multicenter study.